Acts Chapter Two

 Acts 2:46 & 47

 Does this sound like the church of today?
 At this time, they were meeting together every day.
 People had to notice that they took this Christian thing seriously and that it was the priority in their lives.
 They were praising God and those around them did not have to guess whether they were Christians or not because it was obvious in their actions.
-Because of their example, people probably asking questions about why they were acting the way they were which gave them the opportunity to share the message of Jesus.
+Because of their example, people were probably asking questions about why they were acting the way they were which gave them the opportunity to share the message of Jesus.
 When was the last time that you stood out so much that people asked you about Jesus?
 That is a question that we should be asking ourselves.